datanav/sesam-jira-currenttime-example/README.rst

 number of hours in JIRA and CurrentTime matches up.

 We therefore want to automate this process.

+The simplest check is to make sure that the total number of hours for each user and date is the same in JIRA and in CurrentTime (not including entries in CurrentTime that are never connected to JIRA tasks ("Lunch", "Doctors appointment", etc).
+This is straight forward, but it is not a very finegrained approach.
+Ideally, we would like to be able to figure out which CurrentTime Subtask should be used to log the hours in each JIRA-issue.
+Unfortunatly, there is no built-in way to doing this in JIRA or CurrentTime;
-First, we need some way to connect the hours in JIRA with the hours in CurrentTime.
-There are no built-in way to doing this in JIRA or CurrentTime; the two systems do not communicate directly with each other in any way.
-We must therefore do it in a more 'un-official' way.
+the two systems do not communicate directly with each other in any way.

+We must therefore connect JIRA-issues with CurrentTime subtasks it in a more 'un-official' way.

 One commonly used method is to type in the JIRA issue-key when logging hours in CurrentTime, like this: